 Still, some people enjoy that.
 They just want to put on their music or watch their shows while they burn off some calories and stress.
 It's purely subjective.

 But for variety, Zumba really can't be beat.
 If you live in a major city, you can find all kinds of Zumba classes, from the original Zumba to Aqua Zumba, Zumba Toning, Zumba Step and more.
 Each of these varieties offers different benefits, and all burn different amounts of calories per session.

 Most gyms have at least one treadmill for members' use.
+During your gym's busy hours in the mornings and evenings, you may have to wait to get on a treadmill, which can be a hassle.
 Treadmills are also available for purchase for home gyms.
 Some models are affordable, while others are extravagant, depending on the brand and features of the machine.
-Zumba classes may be done at home, using a DVD or video game system, or with a fitness class led by an instructor.
-Zumba classes are now offered in most major cities all over the world.

 Zumba classes are usually done in a gym or studio setting.
 Depending on where you live, you may or may not have access to Zumba classes, or at least not very many.
 In major cities, the offerings are more numerous, but you still have to find a class that fits your schedule, sign up for the class and get to the class on time.
 You can also do Zumba at home using a DVD or video game system, which can make it more convenient.